Frequently Asked Questions About Blepharoplasty

 7. When will my stitches be taken out?

-Your sutures are normally removed 3 to 5 days after your surgery.
-This removal process may sting a little bit but is usually not too uncomfortable.
+Stitches are normally removed three to five days after your surgery.
+The removal process may sting a little, but is usually not too uncomfortable.

 Back to Top